Every effective entrepreneur, CEO, or business leader knows that asking for customer feedback is not an optional step to success.

-But in a world where potentially hundreds of “asks” are made of consumer each day, how do you ask for feedback – and get an authentic, honest response?
+But in a world where potentially hundreds of “asks” are made of consumers and customers alike, how do you ask for feedback – and get an authentic, honest response?

 Asking Your Customers for Feedback

 You can gather customer feedback in a number of ways – such as with a mail-in survey or a phone survey.
-But the most efficient and popular strategy of collecting feedback is online.
+But the most efficient and popular strategy for collecting feedback is online.

 Use a floater.